farshidtz/edgex-demos-wiki/Ambient-Sensing.md

 This snap should be build and uploaded to the store.
 We use `edgex-demo-ambient-sensing-config` as the snap name.

-- [ ] The source code is available at TBA
+The source code is available at: https://github.com/canonical/edgex-demos/tree/main/ambient-sensing/config-provider

 Build and upload (release to `latest/edge` channel):
 ```